Ethel Snowden: Pacifism

 The Snowdens left Britain for a long, world-wide, lecture tour in July 1914; while they were in Canada, news came of the outbreak of war.
 Philip Snowden asked whether he should return but was told not to, possibly because of his known pacifism which Ethel shared.
-While in Portland, Oregon Ethel gave an interview which produced a headline reading "Briton M.P. advises British Soldiers to Shoot Their Officers" which her husband considered damaging.
+While in Portland, Oregon, Ethel gave an interview which produced a headline reading "Briton M.P. advises British Soldiers to Shoot Their Officers" which her husband considered damaging.
 She was near to being a complete pacifist, and joined her husband in campaigning for a negotiated peace in 1916.
 Since 1915, along with other women such as Agnes Harben, after the 1915 International Alliance of Women, Snowden felt a desire to develop a British campaigning organisation, and in 1917 she became the organiser and principal speaker for the Women's Peace Crusade, and estimated that she had addressed half a million people in the last year of the war; her main campaign speech was an appeal for men to "love" one another.

+In a July 1915 public speech she said "truth is the first casualty of warfare", providing an anonymous attribution.
+The saying was later misattributed to other notable people.